Murder Dog IV: Trial of the Murder Dog: Reception

 Murder Dog IV received positive attention from critics as a satirical game and unexpected source of subversive commentary on the justice system.
 As part of a series of articles titled At Play in the Carceral State, Vice writer Cameron Kunzelman reflected the game "revels in the arbitrariness of justice" and "meditates on real-world ideas in a strange, chaotic, and overly-violent way," pressuring "the things we take for granted about the justice system, and about the notion of justice period."
 Writing for Rock Paper Shotgun Alec Meer sardonically praised the game as a "libertarian rebuke of the modern justice society" and "liberal treatise against the covert endorsement and use of violence by police".
-A follow-up retrospective by Brendan Caldwell concured the game was "dangerously self-aware", noting "for unknown reasons", the "verbose dog at the bottom of the screen...finds the entire justice system quaint and unnecessary.
+A follow-up retrospective by Brendan Caldwell concurred the game was "dangerously self-aware", noting "for unknown reasons", the "verbose dog at the bottom of the screen...finds the entire justice system quaint and unnecessary.
 He is excellent."
 Writing for Paste, Darius Kazemi praised the game as a "vehicle for wildly funny parody and social commentary", describing the art style as "perfect."